 At the same job I sat down with the HR representative and I asked if I could put my partner on my benefit plan.
 They said “yes, what’s his name”, and when I said, “her name”, there was this shock.
 It’s fine if you said, “what’s his name?”, and I said, “her name is…”.
 But to comment after the fact “Oh, I didn’t expect that”, puts me in a position where I need to now justify it.
 I’ve worked with some folks under the same department and I’ve had anything from “you’re too good looking to be a lesbian” to “what a waste”.
 I’ve had instances where I wore heels to the office and people commented “no you’re a lesbian, you can’t wear heels”.
 Also, people will make the assumption and determination that I’m a lesbian without ever having that conversation with me.
 Regardless how I identify, that’s none of their business nor should it impact how I am treated at a place of employment.

-Those were senior people within what is now the Department of Alberta Environment and Parks.
 I’ve had other instances of male colleagues telling me to smile when I walk by, or assuming that because I’m a woman that’s lower than them on the organizational chart they can tell me what to do even though I don’t report to them.
 I have had some conversations with friends and colleagues that identify within the LGBTQ2S+ community and they’ve made formal complaints about these kinds of comments, but they get told “don’t worry about him” or “just ignore him” and nothing ever changes.